MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```
 This looks like a good detection rule.

-**Note** This KQL might not return the expected results because of the small dataset used in the lab.
+**Note:** This KQL might not return the expected results because of the small dataset used in the lab.

 7. It is important to help the Security Operations Analyst by providing as much context about the alert as you can.
 This includes projecting Entities for use in the investigation graph.
 Run the following script: